Skip to main content

 Any external users (staff employed by another organisation excluding agency) need to follow the external user route to get clinical system access with or without a smartcard.

 PBAC access for external users should not be added by RA sponsors within the care groups, this must go through the Workforce Systems team.
 The external user form and guidance around the process is on the staff Intranet under registration authority and smartcards.
-The External User process is governed by the Information Governance team and trust caldicott guardian.
+The External User process is governed by the Information Governance team and trust Caldicott guardian.

 7.6 Lost, stolen and broken smartcards